katholt/srst2/README.md

 Updates to current code (will be in v0.1.6 release)

-The original validation of SRST2 (see [paper](http://genomemedicine.com/content/6/11/90)) was performed with bowtie2 version 2.1.0 and samtools v0.1.18.
+1. The original validation of SRST2 (see [paper](http://genomemedicine.com/content/6/11/90)) was performed with bowtie2 version 2.1.0 and samtools v0.1.18.
-- SRST2 has now been tested on the tutorial example and other test data sets using the latest versions of bowtie2, 2.2.3 and 2.2.4, which gave identical results to those obtained with bowtie2 v2.1.0.
+- bowtie2: SRST2 has now been tested on the tutorial example and other test data sets using the latest versions of bowtie2, 2.2.3 and 2.2.4, which gave identical results to those obtained with bowtie2 v2.1.0.
 Therefore, the SRST2 code will now run if any of these versions of bowtie2 are available: 2.1.0, 2.2.3 or 2.2.4.
-- SRST2 has now been tested on the Staph & Salmonella test data sets used in the paper, and will work with versions (tested up to v1.1).
+- samtools: SRST2 has now been tested on the Staph & Salmonella test data sets used in the paper, and will work with newer samtools versions (tested up to v1.1).
 Note however that SRST2 still works best with [samtools v0.1.18](https://sourceforge.net/projects/samtools/files/samtools/0.1.18/), due to small changes in the mapping algorithms in later versions that result in some loss of reads at the ends of alleles.
 This has most impact at low read depths, however we do recommend using v0.1.18 for optimum results.
+2. Minor fixes to the ARG-Annot database of resistance genes, including removal of duplicate sequences and fixes to gene names (thanks to Wan Yu for this).
+Old version remains unchanged for backwards compatibility, but we recommend using the revised version (located in data/ARGannot.r1.fasta).
+3. Added EcOH database for serotyping E. coli (thanks to Danielle Ingle for this).
+See [Using the EcOH database for serotyping E. coli with SRST2](https://github.com/katholt/srst2#using-the-ecoh-database-for-serotyping-e-coli-with-srst2).
+4. Fixed a problem where, when analysing multiple read sets in one SRST2 call against a gene database in which cluster ids don't match gene symbols, individual gene clusters appear multiple times in the output.
+The compile function was unaffected and remains unchanged.
+5. Fixes contributed by ppcherng (thanks!):
+- Fixed KeyErrors that occured when a given seqID was not found in the seq2cluster dictionary, which tended to happen if the FASTA file (gene database) contained empty entries that only have a header and no sequence.
+- Replace slashes with underscores in pileup filename
+- Note v0.1.5 included addition of ppcherng's utility scripts to help automate creation of SRST2-compatible gene databases from VFDB.

 -----------